 How to Report an Unsafe Driver in Missouri FAQs

 To report a driver who may be unable to operate a motor vehicle safely and responsibly, you should submit a completed Driver Condition Report (Form 4319).
 You may print the form from your computer, or you may obtain a copy at any Missouri license office.
-You can also submit an online request to have a copy of the form mailed to you.

 You must have personally observed or know the information about the driver you are reporting.